Nenjam Marappathillai (1963 film): Plot

-When he was in the palace he happens to meet an elderly person aged 109 years, who is nobody but the same old Zamindaar.
+When he was in the palace he meets an elderly person aged 109 years, who is nobody but the same old Zamindar.
 Without knowing that he is the Zamindar, father of his previous birth, he reveals that the girl who was shot dead by the Zamindar also born in the same village.
 Now being reminded by his challenge, the zamindar tries to kill that Girl but the boy comes in between.
 Since Anand is his own son, the Zamindar avoids him and targets the girl.
-When Anand approached near the Zamindar, the later fells in Quicksand.
+When Anand approached near the Zamindar, the later falls in Quicksand.
 Lest with the best efforts, Zamindar sinks in the Quicksand and dies.
-Anand then marrys the girl.
+Anand then marries the girl.